ProductHired/open-product-management/README.md

 - [ ] [Industry - Product Conference](http://indsum.com) - For people who build, launch and scale world-class product.
 - [ ] [Lean Startup Week](http://leanstartup.co/2016-conference/) - Lean Startup Week is a seven-day immersion into Lean Startup methodology led by star practitioners in big companies and hot startups from around the world.
 - [ ] [Enterprise UX 2016](http://2016.enterpriseux.net) - The Enterprise UX 2016 conference is dedicated to delivering useful, delightful, and humane experiences to people who work for and in enterprises.
-- [ ] [Product Camp Brasil](http://www.productcamp.com.br) - The event is now the largest on Product Management in Latin America, where Brazilian and international speakers share their learnings about Product, UX and Growth with the participants.
+- [ ] [Product Camp Brazil](http://www.productcamp.com.br) - The event is now the largest on Product Management in Latin America, where Brazilian and international speakers share their learnings about Product, UX and Growth with the participants.
+- [ ] [Product Stars Brazil](http://www.productstars.com.br) - The event gather a constellation of experienced people to share experiences and hacks from day to day.
+- [ ] [Growth Camp Brazil](http://www.growthcamp.com.br) - The event is made by specialists for specialists who already operate in the market and have big interactions with Product Managers.
+In addition they always bring international keynotes.

 # Core 4: Get the Job
 ## Hiring a Product Manager Tips/Tricks